 Other opportunities for payments providers and ISOs

-Another trend that is changing the landscape for payments companies is the proliferation of online marketplaces.
+Another trend that is changing the landscape for payments companies is the proliferation of online marketplace

 The growth of these marketplaces—and the desire for sellers to peddle their wares internationally—also means multiple opportunities for payments companies on both sides of the business—payments collection and the disbursement of mass payments.

 Payouts used handled solely by banks, when it was individual buyers and sellers working together directly, but that’s changed as the marketplace business model has evolved, said Hyperwallet’s Ting.

 “The fact that there are all these people who are earning really small amounts of money and need to be paid is a new phenomenon.
 It didn’t exist 20 years ago,” he said.
 With thousands and thousands of individuals buying and selling, modern marketplace payments require technology and scale, he said.
 A lot of the banks are now providing more of the infrastructure to move the money, but leaving the details to innovators to handle the user experience, he said.